ArchdukeTim/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 Pure Feedforward Control
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Interact with the simulation below to examine how the turret system responds when controlled only by a feedforward controller.
+Interact with the simulation below to examine how the arm system responds when controlled only by a feedforward controller.

 .. note:: To change the arm setpoint, click on the desired angle along the perimeter of the turret.
 To command smooth motion, click and drag the setpoint indicator.